80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : to make a sucking noise while eating or drinking.

-Example sentence He was slurping a coffee drink.
+Example in a sentence He was slurping a coffee drink.

 63. Smash